Fantasia Sango

 Fantasia Sango is a role-playing video game series developed and published by UserJoy Technology.
-A total of six video games have been released since 2003, with the latest installment, Fantasia Sango 5, available in 2018.
-An anime television series by Geek Toys aired from January to March 2022.
+A total of six games in the franchise have been released since 2003; while the latest installment, Fantasia Sango 5, was made available in 2018.
+An anime television series produced by Geek Toys aired from January to March 2022.

 Synopsis

 Setting

 The game is set in the Three Kingdoms era, when various warlords and their armies attempt to conquer and unify the nation, as well as combining the Romance of the Three Kingdoms, one of the Four Great Classical Novels.

 Plot

 The Three Kingdoms era in China was full of strife and war.
 Warlords and their armies were at each other's throats in attempts to conquer and unify the nation under their sole control.
-The Wangliang King, the monstrous sovereign of evil spirits, can't help but notice the conflict.
-What he aims is to prolong the conflict and ultimately destroy humanity.
+This conflict is noticed by the Wangliang King, the monstrous sovereign of evil spirits.
+His aim is to prolong the conflict and ultimately destroy humanity.

 To fight against the evil Wangliang King and his cronies, an organization called Tianyuan forms anti-Wangliang armies.
 They are on missions to stop the Wangliang King.
 However, when the sixth anti-Wangliang Corps members are all killed, a new Corps is created from a band of adventurers who can be best described as hooligans.